Reasonably Foreseeable: Remoteness Principles Regarding a View to Risk of Harm | Olson Craig Legal

 The Law

-In the cases of Rankin (Rankin’s Garage & Sales) v.
+As per the cases of Rankin (Rankin’s Garage & Sales) v.
 J.J., [2018] 1 S.C.R.
-587, as well as Mustapha v.
+587, and Mustapha v.
 Culligan of Canada Ltd., [2008] 2 S.C.R.
-114, the Supreme Court explained the concept of reasonable foreseeability and remoteness whereas it was said:
+114, the Supreme Court explained reasonable foreseeability and remoteness principles by stating:

 [53] Whether or not something is “reasonably foreseeable” is an objective test.
 The analysis is focussed on whether someone in the defendant’s position ought reasonably to have foreseen the harm rather than whether the specific defendant did.
 Courts should be vigilant in ensuring that the analysis is not clouded by the fact that the event in question actually did occur.
 The question is properly focussed on whether foreseeability was present prior to the incident occurring and not with the aid of 20/20 hindsight: L. N. Klar and C.S.G.
 Jefferies, Tort Law (6th ed.
 2017), at p.
 212.